 A few months after this exchange, Connolly tipped off Whitey about Richard Castucci, a bookmaker who was providing information to the FBI about two members of Whitey’s gang.
 Shortly after, the bookmaker was killed on the orders of Whitey.
 From then on, Connolly continued to protect Whitey.

-During the trial, Connolly claimed that the highest levels of the FBI knew Whitey was an informant yet let him go on with his business.
-In addition to this, Mr. Mueller, an assistant US attorney at the time, branded Whitey a top informant and often resisted prosecuting him.
+During the trial, Connolly claimed that the highest levels of the FBI knew Whitey was an informant, yet let him go on with his business.
+In addition to this, Robert Mueller, an assistant U.S. attorney at the time, branded Whitey a top informant and often resisted prosecuting him.